Mon Laferte, Vol. 1

-Mon Laferte Vol.1 is the fourth studio album of the Chilean and Mexican singer Mon Laferte, released on 21 August 2015.
+Mon Laferte Vol.1 is the fourth studio album by Chilean Mexican singer-songwriter Mon Laferte, released on 21 August 2015.

 Promotion

 Singles

 The first single from the album was "Tormento", whose official video, launched on Vevo, was inspired by Serbian artist Marina Abramović.
 The second single was the ballad "Amor completo", which Laferte wrote at a time when she was in love.
 The video was recorded in Mexico City and is made up of scenes showing a romantic day out with the actor playing Mon's love interest.

 The third single, and her biggest hit up to that time, was "Tu falta de querer".
 Laferte wrote this song at a difficult time when she had just broken up with her boyfriend, which plunged her into a deep depression.

 The fourth single is a song with a Mexican flavour, "Si tu me quisieras".
 This song was included in the re-release of the Vol. 1 album when it was picked up by the label Universal Music Mexico.